tobitege/DU-LuaC-template/README.md

 All elements need to be deployed on the same construct, as usual.

-- Deploy programming board, a databank and a screen.
+- Deploy programming board, a screen and a databank.
 - Link the screen, then the databank to the board (important for the 2nd script!).
 - Install onto the board on of the "main.json" or "mainWithFixedSlots.json" scripts from the "out\development" folder.